GetStream/stream-video-swift/docusaurus/docs/iOS/basics/install.md

 - In Xcode, go to File -> "Add Packages..."
 - Paste the URL https://github.com/GetStream/stream-video-swift.git
-- In the option "Dependency Rule" choose "Branch", in the single text input next to it, enter "main"
+- In the option "Dependency Rule" choose "Branch," in the single text input next to it, enter "main"

 ![Screenshot shows how to add the SPM dependency](../assets/spm.png)